Photos by Richard Smith and Gregory Koch, Stadium Journey

 The Capital Centre (later known as the USAir Arena) was the Capital’s home until 1997.
-That suburban Maryland arena was also the home of the Capital/Washington Bullets/Wizards of the NBA from 1973 to 1997, and the Georgetown Hoyas men’s basketball team.
-Many famous events were held at the “Cap Centre,” including a boxing World Heavyweight Championship bout on April 30, 1976, with Jimmy Young challenging the champion Muhammad Ali.
+That suburban Maryland arena was also the home of the Capital/Washington Bullets/Wizards of the NBA from 1973 to 1997, and the Georgetown Hoyas men's basketball team.
+Many famous events were held at the "Cap Centre" including a boxing World Heavyweight Championship bout on April 30, 1976, with Jimmy Young challenging the champion Muhammad Ali.
 The fight went the full 15 rounds and was awarded unanimously to Ali.
 The Capital Centre was demolished in December 2002, though its name lives on in a shopping complex located on the former site of stadium as The Boulevard at the Capital Centre.
-The site is within close walking distance to the Washington Redskins home FedExField.
+It is within walking distance to the Washington Commanders home FedExField.

-The Capital One Arena was previously known as the Verizon Center and was originally known as the MCI Center when it opened in 1997.
-It is located in the Chinatown neighborhood of Washington, DC, and sits atop the Gallery Place Station of the Washington Metro subway system.
+The Capital One Arena was originally known as the MCI Center when it opened in 1997 and later became the Verizon center.
+It is located in the Chinatown neighborhood of Washington, D.C., and sits atop the Gallery Place station of the Washington Metro subway system.
 Although Monumental Sports & Entertainment owns the arena, the land is leased from the city of Washington, DC.
-The Inaugural event was a concert performance by Barry Manilow in celebration of the then Capitals owner Abe Pollin’s birthday on December 2, 1997.
+The Inaugural event was a concert performance by Barry Manilow in celebration of the then Capitals owner Abe Pollin's birthday on December 2, 1997.

 Food & Beverage 5